Beyond ATE: Multi-Criteria Design for A/B Testing: Introduction and Literature Review

-In this work, we provide comprehensive answers to the aforementioned research questions.
 The remainder of the paper is organized as follows.
-First, we briefly outline the technical challenges and summarize our contributions in Section \ref{sec:contribution}, followed by a review of related literature in Section \ref{sec:literature}.
+First, we have a brief review of related literature in Section \ref{sec:literature}.
 Section \ref{sec:formulation} introduces the formal definitions and formulation of the multi-objective optimization problem.
-Subsequently, in Section \ref{sec:warmup}, we define the worst-case setting and characterize the fundamental statistical limits governing the trade-off between regret and CATE estimation accuracy.
-We then present ConSE, a minimax optimal algorithm that appropriately calibrates the exploration rate to balance this trade-off.
-The algorithm includes a hyperparameter \(\alpha \in [0,\frac{\beta}{2\beta+d}]\), where \(\alpha \to 0\) indicates increased exploration, higher regret, and lower estimation error, whereas \(\alpha \to \frac{\beta}{2\beta+d}\)corresponds to reduced exploration, lower regret, and higher estimation error.
-By establishing an upper bound that matches the minimax lower bound derived in Section \ref{sec:warmup}, we demonstrate that \textbf{ConSE characterizes the full Pareto-optimal curve}.
-In Section \ref{sec:DP}, we introduce DP-ConSE, a privacy-preserving Pareto-optimal algorithm.
-Through an upper bound matching the minimax lower bound, we show that \textbf{privacy protection can be achieved almost “for free”}.
-Moreover, we prove that for any input parameter \(\alpha \in [0,\frac{\beta}{2\beta+d}]\), DP-ConSE outputs a policy with simple regret on the order of \(\mathcal{O}\bigl(n^{-\frac{\beta}{2\beta+d}}\bigr)\), which is minimax optimal.
-In other words, \textbf{the Pareto-optimal DP-ConSE policy, regardless of the choice of \(\alpha\), does not compromise welfare in the total population}.
+Subsequently, in Section \ref{sec:lowerbound}, we characterize the statistical limit of estimating CATE under a regret constraint for each specific instance.
+We then present ConSE in Section \ref{sec:ConSE}, an instance-adaptive optimal algorithm that appropriately calibrates the exploration rate to balance this trade-off.
+Then in Section \ref{sec:privacy_simple_regret}, we provide \textit{DP-ConSE} that protects the sensitive information of the individuals and show that it does not iccur significant error in causal effect estimation or more welfare loss.
+We also prove that for any choice of hyper-parameter $\alpha$ in \textit{DP-ConSE}, we can output a treament policy that is instance-dependent optimal.
+We conclude in Section \ref{sec: conclusion}.